Sucking in your stomach is bad!

 Many of us start sucking in long before having kids.
 It often starts in adolescence as we become aware of society’s expectation for women to be thin.
-We feel self-conscious about our bodies, and so we begin sucking it all in.
-But ultimately, sucking in your stomach is not helpful.
+We feel self-conscious about our bodies, so we begin sucking it all in.
+But, sucking in your stomach is not helpful.

 Why Is Sucking in Your Stomach Bad?

 You might think sucking or holding your stomach muscles in makes it look flatter.
-Unfortunately, when you grip your abs frequently, you can end up creating a tummy pooch, pelvic floor problems, and other issues.
+When you grip your abs frequently, you can end up creating a tummy pooch and pelvic floor issues.

 Your core works in a similar way.
-Sucking it in creates a kink, pushing pressure downward (hello pelvic floor dysfunction), or up (acid reflux, indigestion, neck and back pain).
-And your breathing gets out of whack.
-You simply can’t breathe well if you’ve sucked in your stomach.
+Sucking it in creates a kink, pushing pressure downward, which can cause pelvic floor dysfunction.
+Or, it pushes pressure upward causing acid reflux, indigestion, neck and back pain.
+Your breathing gets out of whack because you can’t breathe well if suck in your stomach.

 Side Effects of Holding in Your Stomach

-If you’re sucking in, you’re most likely also “breathing backward”.
+If you’re sucking in, you’re most likely “breathing backward.”
 This means you’re filling your chest up with air rather than breathing down into your body.
-Your shoulders raise up, and over time this can lead to neck and shoulder pain, headaches, and even an increase in anxiety.
+Over time, this can lead to neck and shoulder pain, headaches and even an increase in anxiety.

 Look at how your kid breathes, especially if they’re young.
-You’ll see their little tummies gently rise and fall with each breath – how we were designed to breathe.
+You’ll see their little tummies gently rise and fall with each breath, which is how we were designed to breathe.

 Stop Stomach Gripping

-If you grip a lot with your stomach, over time, your upper abdominal muscles become tight and your lower abdominal muscles become weaker.
+If you grip your stomach a lot, your upper abdominal muscles become tighter and your lower abdominal muscles become weaker.
 Physical therapists call this “Hourglass Syndrome.”
-It puts extra pressure on your pelvic floor, increasing the likelihood of pelvic organ prolapse.
+It puts extra pressure on your pelvic floor.
+This increases the likelihood of pelvic organ prolapse.

-Gripping for an extended period of time can also create incontinence/urine leakage and pelvic floor tightness.
-And you may inadvertently be creating a lower belly pooch.
+Gripping for an extended period of time can cause incontinence, urine leakage and pelvic floor tightness.
+You may inadvertently be creating a lower belly pooch.

 Sucking in can also cause or lead to: